 Simply enter your name and date of birth to view and mark your ballot.
 Voters can review and change their ballot choices before printing.
 Use the downloadable ballot envelope or the envelope you received in the mail to return your printed ballot.
-During elections, the Online Voter Guide is available here:
+Mail it back or drop it in one of our many

 Accessible Voting Units (AVU) create a simple, secure voting experience for voters of all ages and voters with disabilities.
-AVUs provide audio and high-contrast text options as well as lap paddles and sip and puff options.
+AVUs provide audio and high-contrast text options as well as plug-ins to accommodate lap paddles and sip and puff devices.